John Fitzgerald Kennedy Memorial: Management

 The memorial was vandalized with graffiti in the spring of 1999.
 In mid 1999, The Sixth Floor Museum at Dealey Plaza undertook management of the memorial, rallying the support of Dallas County and the City of Dallas.
 The Museum became caretaker of the monument and launched a full-scale restoration project aimed at preserving the memorial and its history.
-Philip Johnson, the original architect for the monument, guided the restoration process implemented by Corgan Associates, Inc. and Phoenix I Restoration and Construction, Lt.
-Numerous local suppliers donated the labor, materials, and equipment required to return the memorial to its original beauty.
+Philip Johnson, the original architect for the monument, guided the restoration process implemented by Corgan Associates, Inc. and Phoenix I Restoration and Construction, Ltd. Numerous local suppliers donated the labor, materials, and equipment required to return the memorial to its original beauty.
 In 2000, a panel of experts wrote an explanation of the memorial to satisfy the public.

 The monument attracts approximately 500,000 visitors annually.

 Critical reception

 Soon after the Kennedy Memorial was completed, Gary Cartwright wrote in 1971 for The New York Times the "memorial seems esthetically spare, even forbidding", true to the concept proposed by Johnson.
 In a 1999 interview with The Washington Post, Johnson confirmed the concept: "I don't think it's sterile, of course.
 I love it.
 The idea of going into an empty room with nothing to help you, except to think about the slain president, I think that's a very moving image."
 Cartwright also noted the memorial "was erected, after much delay, by the city fathers of Dallas."

 Architectural critic Witold Rybczynski wrote in 2006 that the monument is "poorly done", likening its precast concrete slab walls to "mammoth Lego blocks", and commented that Kennedy "deserved better than this".
 On the 50th anniversary of Kennedy's assassination, Dallas Morning News architecture critic Mark Lamster called the monument "a disappointing product of the city's ambivalent response to the events of November 1963" and said that Johnson lacked "an animating vision that might have produced an inspiring design.
 This, in turn, was compounded by a lack of experience".
 Lamster also noted the similarities between Johnson's design and the unrealized Neue Wache redesign proposal for a war memorial in Berlin, created in 1930 by Mies van der Rohe.

 Los Angeles Times architecture critic Christopher Hawthorne echoed these prior criticisms in 2013, stating the memorial "symbolizes the city's deep ambivalence about commemorating the assassination.
 A spare cenotaph, or open tomb, designed to be built in marble, it was instead cast in cheaper concrete.
 And its location east of the assassination site suggested an effort to tuck the history of that day away."